AeneasChristodoulou/AeneasChristodoulou/README.md

 - 👋 Hi, I’m @AeneasChristodoulou
 - 👀 I’m interested in Programming (especially Machine-Learning), Microelectronics/IoT and Hardware Modding
-- 🌱 I’m currently learning Python, C++, Java, PHP, SQL, HTML and CSS
+- 🌱 I’m currently learning Python, Java, PHP, SQL, HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...